apache/cloudstack-documentation/source/adminguide/reliability.rst

 ------------------------------------

-When a primary storage outage occurs the hypervisor immediately stops all VMs stored on that storage device.
+When a primary storage outage occurs the hypervisor immediately stops all Instances stored on that storage device.
 Guests that are marked for HA will be restarted as soon as practical when the primary storage comes back on line.
-With NFS, the hypervisor may allow the virtual machines to continue running depending on the nature of the issue.
-For example, an NFS hang will cause the guest VMs to be suspended until storage connectivity is restored.Primary storage is not designed to be backed up.
-Individual volumes in primary storage can be backed up using snapshots.
+With NFS, the hypervisor may allow the Instances to continue running depending on the nature of the issue.
+For example, an NFS hang will cause the Guest Instances to be suspended until storage connectivity is restored.Primary storage is not designed to be backed up.
+Individual volumes in primary storage can be backed up using Templates.

 Secondary Storage Outage and Data Loss